kgannon55/docs/guides/networking/route-bgp-with-frr.md

-    "seo-title": "Route BGP with FRR - Packet Technical Guides", "seo-description": "Similar to Bird, FRR is a routing daemon for Linux that can be used to announce an Elastic IP address via BGP", "og-title": "Route BGP with FRR on Packet", "og-description":"Similar to Bird, FRR is a routing daemon for Linux that can be used to announce an Elastic IP address via BGP"
+    "seo-title": "Route BGP with FRR - Packet Technical Guides", "seo-description": "Similar to Bird, FRR is a routing daemon for Linux that can be used to announce an Elastic IP address via BGP", "og-title": "Route BGP with FRR on Packet", "og-description":"Similar to Bird, FRR is a routing daemon for Linux that can be used to announce an Elastic IP address via BGP."
 }
 </meta> -->